What You Should Know

 This is a large to medium sized, boletoid, without veil and ring.
 Stipe solid, with surface usually covered with granules or network.
 Flesh variously colored, changing or not when exposed to air.
 Tubes are easily separable from each other, not tearing apart.
 Pores are usually small and rounded.
 Grows with oak (Quercus) and beech (Fagus) are often on neutral to acid soils.

 Distribution in Europe is widespread but uncommon, more often encountered in the south.

-Up to 12 cm, at first hemispherical, later convex to flat-convex or almost flat, initially finely velvety, then smooth, at first almost white, greyish to dark grey, greyish brown, ochraceous or beige, with pinkish tint at the cap margin, later beige with irregular pink or vinaceous spots, often entirely dingy pink, dark pink or pinkish vinaceous.
+Up to 12 cm, at first hemispherical, later convex to flat-convex or almost flat, initially finely velvety, then smooth, at first almost white, grayish to dark grey, grayish brown, ochraceous or beige, with pinkish tint at the cap margin, later beige with irregular pink or vinaceous spots, often entirely dingy pink, dark pink or pinkish vinaceous.

 Club-shaped or cylindrical, in the uppermost part bright to dark yellow, downwards orange-red to red or pinkish-red, with fine orange-red or red network, in the lower pat with fine red or pinkish-red granules, stipe surface blueing when handled.

 Pale yellow, sometimes with reddish spots in the stipe base, blueing when exposed to air.
 Tubes yellow, blueing when injured.
 Pores red to orange, blueing when bruised.

 The smell of hay, persistent when the fungus is dried.
 Taste slightly acid.
 Spores 9–15 × 4–6 μm, ratio 1.9–3.

 Pileipellis trichodermium of interwoven septate hyphae of cylindrical, finely incrusted cells.

 Hyphae of the flesh in the stipe base amyloid with Melzer’s solution.